 Depending on the broker you choose, the trading platforms you can use will vary.

-In the case of choosing the Eightcap broker, you can use the MetaTrader 4 or MetaTrader 5 platform.
+In the case of choosing the Eightcap broker (or ThinkMarkets), you can use the MetaTrader 4 or MetaTrader 5 platform.
 Eightcap is an Australian broker authorised and regulated by ASIC (Australian Securities & Investments Commission).
 This broker offers its services to traders from all over the world and it is quite common to see it as an intermediary in the operations of many of the major proprietary trading firms.